dozoisch/node-crc32c/README.md

 Basic C  modules for NodeJS with crc32c (Castagnoli) implementation for Linux.
 The implementation uses the native Linux library "AF\_ALG".

+It supports strings, string objects, buffers, numbers!
+Works well with mongoose.
+Just do a toString on the entity to hash!

 This module is not meant for secure hashing but really for something like ETags or anything that is easier to compare using a hash than the full string.

 ##Building